moveit/moveit2_tutorials/doc/examples/realtime_servo/realtime_servo_tutorial.rst

 Servo Configs
 ^^^^^^^^^^^^^

-The `demo config file <https://github.com/ros-planning/moveit2/blob/main/moveit_ros/moveit_servo/config/panda_simulated_config.yaml>`_ shows the parameters needed for MoveIt Servo and is well documented.
+The :moveit_codedir:`demo config file <moveit_ros/moveit_servo/config/panda_simulated_config.yaml>` shows the parameters needed for MoveIt Servo and is well documented.

 Start with the parameters from the demo file, but some must be changed for your specific setup:
     1. :code:`robot_link_command_frame`: Update this to be a valid frame in your robot, recommended as the planning frame or EEF frame